Crossworlds

-Crossworlds is a 1996 science fiction film starring Rutger Hauer, Josh Charles, Andrea Roth, Stuart Wilson and Jack Black, and directed by Krishna Rao.
-Special effects are by Digital Drama.
-The film was shot in Los Angeles, Lone Pine, and El Mirage Dry Lake, California, USA.
+Crossworlds is a 1996 American science fiction film starring Rutger Hauer, Josh Charles, Andrea Roth, Stuart Wilson and Jack Black, and directed by Krishna Rao.
+The film, Rao's feature directorial debut, received mixed reviews but is remembered for its special effects as well as the presence of Hauer.

 Plot

-College student Joe (Josh Charles) is drawn into a battle to save the world from arch-enemy Ferris (Stuart Wilson).
+College student Joe is drawn into a battle to save the world from arch-enemy Ferris.
 Joe's heirloom pendant just happens to be the key to a sceptre that opens doors to the Crossworlds, another dimension.
-When Laura shows up to check on the key and Ferris' goons begin their assaults, they run to semi-retired adventurer A.T.
-(Rutger Hauer) for help and guidance.
+When Laura shows up to check on the key and Ferris' goons begin their assaults, they run to semi-retired adventurer A.T. for help and guidance.